as2leung/personality_traits_associated_with_drug_use_ML_approach/README.md

 •	Linear Discriminant Analysis (LDA)

 Finally, to determine the best set of hyperparameters and features, correlation analysis, principal component analysis, GridSerachCV and different metrics will be applied in model evaluation.

+_**Tools and Techniques:**_

+Python will be used as the primary tool for this project.
+Data preparation, exploratory analysis and data modelling code will be saved in Jupyter notebooks or .py files.

+_**Evaluation Metrics:**_

+To assess the performance of the models in predicting drug use from the risk factors, the following metrics will be calculated:

+1. Accuracy
+2. Precision/Specificity
+3. Recall/Sensitivity
+4. AUC
+5. Average Precision Score

 ## File structure and list of key files <a name="list_of_key_files"></a>

 * **app folder**